Asian Eyelid Surgery Beverly Hills

 You may wish to consider Asian eyelid surgery if you are an adult of Asian descent who either has multiple pretarsal creases, an incomplete pretarsal crease, or lacks a crease entirely.
 Many women find that Asian blepharoplasty eases and aids in the application of makeup, and allows for a more alert appearance.
-It is important to note that goals of patients undergoing this surgery can vary widely, and so it is important to be open and communicative with Dr. Vallecillos during your pre-operative consultations to ensure a satisfactory result.
+It is important to note that goals of patients undergoing this surgery can vary widely, so it is important to be open and communicative with Dr. Vallecillos during your pre-operative consultations to ensure a satisfactory result.

 What is the recovery time for Asian Eyelid Surgery?

 It may take up to a month for patients to make a full recovery from Asian blepharoplasty.
 Immediately after the procedure, Dr. Vallecillos will apply ointment to the eyes and cover the incisions or stitches with bandages.
 Patients should expect some swelling, which can contribute to blurry vision.
 Eyes may also feel dry or crusty, but eye drops can be used to minimize discomfort until healing is complete.